ScryptoNoob/Glossary-of-Acronyms-Definitions/AML and KYC Glossary.md

 Means that a Foreign Financial Institution has registered and agreed to adhere to the requirements set forth by FATCA.

 https://www.irs.gov/businesses/corporations/irs-ffi-list-faqs

+## FUD (International)

+Fear, Uncertainty, and Doubt - usually evoked intentionally in order to put a competitor at a disadvantage.

 ## Head of an International Organization (Canada)